AustralianFootball.com Celebrating the history of the great australian game

 A precedent for Tasmanian representative sides engaging in competition against mainland club teams was established as long ago as 1974 when a combined squad drawn from the premier clubs of the TFL, NTFA and NWFU was sent to the Australian club championships in Adelaide.
 On that occasion, owing largely to the hurried nature of the enterprise and the formidable strength of the opposition - Richmond and Glenelg - the team’s performances were ignominious in the extreme, and subsequent forays by Tasmanian sides into various NFL and VFL-organised competitions over the course of the ensuing decade or so were scarcely any more memorable.

 Given Tasmania’s indisputable status, along with Victoria, Western Australia and South Australia, as one of Australian football’s four ‘crown jewels’, the club that was formed in 2001 to carry the state banner into the recently re-constituted Victorian Football League competition faced both an enormous challenge and an unenviable responsibility.
-Unlike the representative teams of the 1970s and 1980s, however, the Tassie Devils at least enjoyed the benefits of careful planning, and although early results were not promising, under the aegis of former Hobart, Fitzroy, North Melbourne and Northern Bombers star Matthew Armstrong, progress has been steady.
+Unlike the representative teams of the 1970s and 1980s, however, the Tassie Devils at least enjoyed the benefits of careful planning, and although early results were not promising, under the aegis of former Hobart, Fitzroy, North Melbourne and Northern Bombers star Matthew Armstrong, progress was steady.
 In 2003, the Devils reached the finals for the first time, an achievement that was repeated in both 2004 and 2005.
 More to the point, perhaps, a genuine club spirit could be seen to be emerging.
-It is this perhaps more than anything that will stand the fledgling club in good stead as it seeks to do justice to the rich traditions of Tasmanian football over the coming years.